2600hz/kazoo5/doc/kazoocon/pivot2016.md

 ## Create a handler

 -   Create the script that Pivot will call
--   Process and build the Kazoo callflow JSON
+-   Process and build the {% BRAND_NAME %} callflow JSON
 -   Set **Content-Type** to **application/json**
 -   Return the JSON as the body of the HTTP response